dbap127/Checkers/Plans.md

 * Method that sets up the board/where pieces are at the start of the game (completed)
 * Method that prints the board (completed)

-* Make movePiece method an individual method
+* Make movePiece method an individual method (completed)
 * Method that error checks (semi-completed)

 * Method that handles what move is chosen, what places are valid (semi-completed)